tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-2.md

 1. All of the requirements of Random Phrases-1 are in effect
 1. Create a nicely styled &lt;button> and put it on the screen
 1. Clicking the button will call a function named `displayQuote`, which will generate and display a random quote
+1. Add CSS button rules for `:hover` and :`active` so that the button has a nice "over" and "down" look
 1. When the page is first loaded, a random quote should still be displayed

 ## Submission